brandur/sorg/content/nanoglyphs/032-hook-toil.md

 A brief reminiscence on webhooks.

 An old idea from Heroku: do everything over HTTP -- everything in the modern age (programming languages, packages, tools) speaks a little HTTP, and it's a powerful platform to build off of -- cut with the grain instead of trying to build on SOAP, RPC, or your own protocol.
+HTTP is simple.
+HTTP is elegant.
+HTTP is everywhere.

-This is an idea that was more contentious back in 2011 when it was devised -- these days, HTTP has "won" and the majority of what people are doing online happens over it.
+(This is an idea that was more contentious back in 2011 when it was devised -- these days, HTTP has "won" and the majority of what people are doing online happens over it.
+With the advent of HTTP/2 and HTTP/3, it's also no longer quite as simple as it once was, but with complete low-level libraries to build on, it's still great as a modern interchange protocol.)

-Webhooks are the a simple idea that dovetails nicely with that.
+Webhooks are an idea that dovetails nicely with HTTP-everywhere.
 Rest APIs have mostly taken over the web where it comes to inter-service interoperability, but they don't offer any inherent capability for a "push" mechanism where the server sends something back to the user instead of vice versa.
 As [originally described all the way back in 2007](https://progrium.github.io/blog/2007/05/03/web-hooks-to-revolutionize-the-web/), webhooks fill this gap -- a user defines an endpoint, and an API provider makes HTTP requests to it, pushing any information it'd like.

 Webhooks are a pretty good system, but they're one that seems simpler than it actually is, and most developers implement them too quickly and too enthusiastically.
 In a perfect world, webhooks work perfectly, but in an imperfect one, there are many degenerate conditions: